oceanprotocol/ocean.py/READMEs/setup.md

 # Overview

-This page describes how to set up each of the following.
+This guide describes how to set up each of the following.

 * A. Ethereum account
 * B. Ethereum node (e.g. Infura)